 🛎️ Need a Hotel?
 I recommend staying at Found Re Hotel if you want to have a unique stay close to the best attractions.

 Are you a golf fanatic?
-Paradise Valley is calling your name.
+Paradise Valley, one of the best Phoenix neighborhoods, is calling your name.
 Hit the greens at PV Country Club for a standard 18-hole course.
 Or take on faster greens at Camelback Golf Club just east of the former.
 There are several other public golf courses located here.
 However, these two draw golfers from around the country for their pristine fairways.

 Aside from golfing, this is a wonderful area to shop, relax at luxury resorts, or dine at high-end bars and restaurants.
 This area is a more residential version of Scottsdale, which is just a short drive south.